webgme/tutorials/_session3_decorator/README.md

 npm install -g livereload
 ```

-To register out webpage to the reload events generated by [livereload](https://www.npmjs.com/package/livereload), we need to add a tag in the html-file.
-Since we're using
+To register our webpage to the reload events generated by [livereload](https://www.npmjs.com/package/livereload), we need to add a tag in the html-file.
+Since we are using
 `debug.html` we can uncomment the script tag at `node_modules/webgme/src/client/debug.html`.

 To start livereload (configured to listen to changes in our src directory) use the following command: